d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 mitigate the damage, and use machine learning responsibly.
-Some of the solutions are simple (ask for the 'right' data) some are technically difficult (implement a reinforcement learning system), and others require that we entre the realm of philosophy and grapple with difficult questions concerning ethics and informed consent.
+Some of the solutions are simple (ask for the 'right' data) some are technically difficult (implement a reinforcement learning system), and others require that we enter the realm of philosophy and grapple with difficult questions concerning ethics and informed consent.